 - 3. Receiving water temperatures outside any (State established) mixing zone will not be in excess of the upper temperature limits for survival, growth, and reproduction, as applicable, of any [representative important species] occurring in the receiving water. - 5.
-A zone of passage will not be impaired to the extent that it will not provide for the normal movement of populations of [representative important species], dominant species of fish, and economically (commercial or recreational) species of fish, shellfish, and wildlife.
+A zone of passage will not be impaired to the extent that it will not provide for the normal movement of populations of [representative important species], dominant species of fish, and economically

+(commercial or recreational) species of fish, shellfish, and wildlife.
 Hearing Exh.
 2 at 70-71.

-To clarify the interplay between mixing zone rules in 35 Ill.
+To clarify the interplay between mixing zone rules in 35 III.
 Adm.
-Code 302.102 and a CWA Section 316(a) demonstration, the Agency suggests additional language as proposed
+Code 302.102 and a CWA Section 316(a) demonstration, the Agency suggested additional language as proposed Section 106.1130(g)(2).

-Section 106.1130(g)(2).
 Agency Resp.
 Exh.
 A at 2.
-The Board finds that the Agency's language provides clarification and includes it in the second notice proposal as Section 106.1130(g)(2).
+The Board found that the Agency's language provided clarification and included it in the second notice proposal as Section 106.1130(g)(2).

-The Board recognizes that thermal dischargers may petition the Board for alternate standards from the Board's thermal water quality standards, e.g. 35 Ill.
+The Board at second notice recognized that thermal dischargers may petition the Board for alternate standards from the Board's thermal water quality standards, e.g. 35 Ill.
 Adm.
 Code 302.211, as well as from the Board's mixing zone rules, 35 Ill.
 Adm.
 Code 302.102, or other water quality standards.
-Such a hybrid petition must demonstrate that the requested alternative thermal effluent limitation satisfies CWA Section 316(a) and proposed Section 106.1160.
+As stated by the Board, such a hybrid petition must demonstrate that the requested alternative thermal effluent limitation satisfies CWA Section 316(a) and proposed Section 106.1160.
 Such a hybrid petition also must justify any requested alternate standard from other water quality standards, e.g. 35 Ill.
 Adm.
 Code 302.102, consistent with 415 ILCS 5/28.1 (2012) and 35 Ill.
 Adm.
 Code 104.Subpart D. However, a thermal discharger seeking an alternative thermal effluent limitation who does not request other relief from 35 Ill.
 Adm.
 Code 302.102, or other water quality standards, needs to satisfy the requirements of proposed 35 Ill.
 Adm.
 Code 106.Subpart K.